-The school does not have asbestos in areas used by staff, pupils or those accessing the school site.
+The school does not have asbestos in the school building used by staff, pupils or those accessing the school site.

 19. Cleaning

 Any contract cleaners will be monitored by the site supervisor.
 The standard required will be clear in the service level agreement held with the contracted cleaners.
 Special consideration will be given to hygiene areas.